Adjudication for body corporate disputes

-If invited to make a submission, it is an individual's choice if he or she wants to do so.
-However, if you choose not to make a submission you need to be aware that this may limit your ability to appeal any order made.
+If invited to make a submission, it is an individual's choice if they want to do so.
+However, if you choose not to make a submission, you need to be aware that this may limit your ability to appeal any order made.

 Those invited must make any submissions within a specified timeframe.
 In some cases, the Commissioner may extend the time limit.

 The body corporate, a committee member or anyone who has made a submission may ask for a copy of the application and all submissions.
 The BCCM Office must charge a legislative fee for the copies and it must be paid by whoever requests them.